 Mark Califano is Nardello & Co.’s Chief Legal Officer and Global Head of Business Development, where he oversees the firm’s global legal operations and business development efforts.
 Mark conducts large, complex investigations for litigation, corruption, trademark, gray market, fraud, due diligence, and shareholder activist matters.
 He also leads reviews of enterprise, anti-corruption, AML, and sanctions compliance programs for the firm’s multinational clients and oversees the Nardello & Co. monitorship team for the Bayer-Monsanto US Department of Justice Antitrust Section monitorship.

-Mark joined Nardello & Co. from American Express, where he was the Senior Vice President and Managing Counsel for Global Litigation and Government Investigations, overseeing the defense of a range of consumer, class action and commercial claims, performing complex investigations around the globe and leading the defense company’s business through two Supreme Court campaigns.
+Mark joined Nardello & Co. from American Express, where he was the Senior Vice President and Managing Counsel for Global Litigation and Government Investigations, overseeing the defense of a range of consumer, class action and commercial claims, performing complex investigations around the globe and leading the defense of the company’s business model through two Supreme Court campaigns.
 Mark previously served as Head of Litigation & Legal Policy at GE Capital, where he managed complex global litigation, criminal matters, internal investigations, and legal policy, recovering over a hundred million dollars for the company and successfully defending it against tens of billions of dollars in claims and fines.

 Prior to joining GE, Mark built and led Paul Volcker’s investigations team on the Independent Inquiry Committee into the UN Oil-for-Food Programme.
 That team identified and assessed unprecedented systemic corruption facilitated through the largest relief operation in the world, identifying senior government officials and public personalities in scores of countries and corrupt payments by and through thousands of multinational companies.